wlabatey/computer_networking_a_top_down_approach/assignments/08_distance_vector_routing/README.md

 graduate assignment.
 It will **not** be time wasted.
 (Believe me, I learned this the hard way!)

-### JAVA Version Of This Assignment
+### Java Version Of This Assignment

 The documentation above describes the project in detail.
-Here we provide a link to the code needed to do the assignment in JAVA.
+Here we provide a link to the code needed to do the assignment in Java.
 Make sure you understand the material above.

-The JAVA code you'll need can be found here:
+The Java code you'll need can be found here:
 <http://gaia.cs.umass.edu/cs453_fall_2010/hw_pa_labs/distance_vector_java_code>.

-You'll the write the constructors of Entity0.java, Entity1.java, Entity2.java, and Entity3.java which are analogous to rtinit0(),
+You'll write the constructors of Entity0.java, Entity1.java, Entity2.java, and Entity3.java which are analogous to rtinit0(),
 rtinit1(), rtinit2() and rtinit3() in the C version.
-You will also need to write the update() methods for Entity0.java, Entity1.java, Entity2.java, andEntity3.java which are analogous to rtupdate0(), rtupdate1(), riupdate2() and rtupdate3() in the C version.
+You will also need to write the update() methods for Entity0.java, Entity1.java, Entity2.java, and Entity3.java which are analogous to rtupdate0(), rtupdate1(), rtupdate2() and rtupdate3() in the C version.

-Note that the Java code will allow you to hang yourself by sending incorrect packets via the toLayer2()method of NetworkSimulator.
-So please be extra careful there.
+Note that the Java code will allow you to hang yourself by sending incorrect packets via the toLayer2() method of NetworkSimulator, so please be extra careful there!

 ### Q&A